samjahrmarkt/samjahrmarkt.github.io/README.md

 ![profile](https://github.com/samjahrmarkt/samjahrmarkt.github.io/blob/master/profile.jpg?raw=true)

 My name is Sam Jahrmarkt, and I am a freshman at Lehigh University.
 I am currently a math major who is eager to learn more about the applications of data journalism.
 Outside of school, I enjoy running in my neighborhood and singing both alone and with my acapella group.
-I opted to take this class because it was an interesting ammolgamation of my interests: statistics, coding, and writing
+I opted to take this class because it was an interesting ammolgamation of my interests: statistics, coding, and writing.

  My work in my freshman seminar class: <b>From Stats to Stories: Introduction to Data Journalism</b>  ;)